cnabio/cnab-spec/301-metadata-repositories.md

 **Table 1**: The security attacks that are possible given the key compromise of one or more TUF role or in-toto functionary.

-As Table 1 suggests, a project SHOULD use offline keys to sign:
+As Table 1 suggests, bundle developers SHOULD use offline keys to sign:

 1. The TUF `root` and `targets` metadata.
-(For operational simplicity, projects that share the same developers MAY share `root` and `targets` keys across different metadata repositories for different bundles.)
+(For operational simplicity, bundles that share the same developers MAY share `root` and `targets` keys across different metadata repositories for these bundles.)
 2. The in-toto root layouts as well as their associated public keys.
 3. The in-toto link metadata for the first step that acts as the ultimate source of trust for a bundle (e.g., `step1` which might correspond to developers writing source code).